HandsOnDataViz/book/docs/HandsOnDataViz.md

 Line charts are often used to show temporal data, or change of values over time.
 The x-axis represents time intervals, and the y-axis represents observed values.
-Note that unlike column or bar charts, y-axes of line charts do not have to start at zero.
+Note that unlike column or bar charts, y-axes of line charts do not have to start at zero because we rely on the position and slope of the line to interpret its meaning.
 The line chart in Figure <a href="#fig:chartjs-demo-line">12.3</a> shows the number of students in select school districts in Connecticut from 2012-2013 to 2018-19 academic years.
 Each line has a distinct color, and the legend helps establish the color-district relations.

 <img src="images/12-chartcode/chartjs-demo-line.png" alt="Interactive line chart with Chart.js.
 Explore the [interactive version](https://handsondataviz.github.io/chartjs-line/)."  />
 <p class="caption">